-Panasonic FZ330 versus Panasonic FZ1000
+Panasonic FZ330 vs FZ1000

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in July 2015 and June 2014.
-Both the FZ330 and the FZ1000 are fixed lens compact cameras that are based on (FZ330) and an one-inch sensor.
-The FZ330 has a resolution of 12 megapixel, whereas the FZ1000 provides 20 MP.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in July 2015 and June 2014.
+Both the FZ330 and the FZ1000 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch (FZ1000) sensor.
+The FZ330 has a resolution of 12 megapixels, whereas the FZ1000 provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably larger (12 percent) than the Panasonic FZ330.
 Moreover, the FZ1000 is markedly heavier (20 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

-Of the two cameras under consideration, the Panasonic FZ330 features sensor and the Panasonic FZ1000 an one-inch sensor.
+Of the two cameras under consideration, the Panasonic FZ330 features a 1/2.3-inch sensor and the Panasonic FZ1000 an one-inch sensor.
 The sensor area in the FZ1000 is 314 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 2.7.
 The sensor in the FZ330 has a native 4:3 aspect ratio, while the one in the FZ1000 offers a 3:2 aspect.

 With 20MP, the FZ1000 offers a higher resolution than the FZ330 (12MP), but the FZ1000 nevertheless has larger individual pixels (pixel pitch of 2.41μm versus 1.53μm for the FZ330) due to its larger sensor.
 However, the FZ330 is a somewhat more recent model (by 1 year and 1 month) than the FZ1000, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the FZ330 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.